xanderbilla/ExamPrep-AWS/__Docs/K8s/index.md

 # Introduction

-This repo maintains the documentation on basics of containrization and orchestration tools such as Kubernetes and Docker.
+This repo maintains the documentation on basics of containerization and orchestration tools such as Kubernetes and Docker.
 This repo have everything from initializing to deployment.

 # Table of Content